nicolaszwier/nicolas-blog/posts/2020-11-05-how-to-implement-infinite-scroll-using-javascript.md

 }
 ```

 What does this code do?
-Well, first I'm runing my functions when the window loads, in your case, you'll problably need to run this functions in another situations, like when the component is rendered, or when the page loads, etc. As I have a simple script file, I choose to run when the window loads.
+Well, first I'm running my functions when the window loads, in your case, you'll probably need to run this functions in another situations, like when the component is rendered, or when the page loads, etc. As I have a simple script file, I choose to run when the window loads.

 The first line, I'm getting my list element by his id, and then, registering a function to the onscroll event.
 Which means every time the element is scrolled, this function will be called.
 Also, I'm calling the `loadMoreItens` function to start the list with some items.

 Next, let's create the `handleInfiniteScroll` function.

-As this function is called when the list is scrolled, by default the list element is available as a parameter, so we can use this element to handle when the page needs to load more itens.
+As this function is called when the list is scrolled, by default the list element is available as a parameter, so we can use this element to handle when the page needs to load more items.

-The logic is the following: if the height of the list, plus the position of the scroll to the top is greater or equal to the scroll height (including content not visible on the screen due to overflow), then load more itens:
+The logic is the following: if the height of the list, plus the position of the scroll to the top is greater or equal to the scroll height (including content not visible on the screen due to overflow), then load more items:

 ```Javascript
 const handleInfiniteScroll = (el) => {